FraunhoferIOSB/GreasePad/README.md

 ### Contributing to GreasePad

 The software is still under development.
 Contributions in form of issues and pull requests are highly welcome.

-### References

-Details on the utilized methods can be found in the following papers:

-- J. Meidow and L. Lucks (2019) [Draw and Order - Modeless Interactive Acquisition of Outlines](https://doi.org/10.5194/isprs-annals-IV-2-W7-103-2019).
-ISPRS - Annals of Photogrammetry, Remote Sensing and Spatial Information Sciences, vol. IV-2/W7, pp. 103-110
-- J. Meidow, H. Hammer, and L. Lucks (2020) [Delineation and Construction of 2D Geometries by Freehand Drawing and Geometric Reasoning](https://www.isprs-ann-photogramm-remote-sens-spatial-inf-sci.net/V-5-2020/77/2020/).
-ISPRS - Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences, vol. V-5-2020, pp. 77-84

-Please cite these papers when using *GreasePad* or parts of it in an academic publication.

-### Contact

-Jochen Meidow, Fraunhofer IOSB, Ettlingen, Germany.

-jochen.meidow@iosb.fraunhofer.de